 Pet’s roles in American life are increasing in significance.
 Our pets are filling important and significant roles in our lives as beloved family members, and it is natural that the loss of these pets is going to cause a huge sense of loss and heartache.
-Given the intense bond most of us share with our animals, it’s natural to feel devastated by feelings of grief and sadness when a pet dies.
-While some people may not understand the depth of feeling you had for your pet, you should never feel guilty or ashamed about grieving for an animal friend.
+Given the intense bond, most of us share with our animals, it’s natural to feel devastated by feelings of grief and sadness when a pet dies.
+While some people may not understand the depth of feeling you have for your pet, you should never feel guilty or ashamed about grieving for an animal friend.

 Grief can be complicated by the role the animal played in your life.
 For example, if your pet was a working dog or a helper animal such as a guide dog, then you’ll not only be grieving the loss of a companion but also the loss of a coworker or the loss of your independence.
 If you cared for your pet through a protracted illness, you likely grew to love him even more.
 If you lived alone and the pet was your only companion, coming to terms with his loss can be even harder.
 If you were unable to afford expensive veterinary treatment to prolong the life of your pet, you may even feel a profound sense of guilt.